Sodo4082/website_raunak.github.io/_pages/about.md

 👨🏻‍💻 I'm an BS-MS student in Mathematics Major and Data Science Minor from Indian Institute of Science Education and Research, Mohali, India.

+🔬 I am interested in understanding the working behind machine learning models and get pretty excited seeing application of pure math topics in ML and AI.

 👨🏻‍🔬 I am currently situated at IIT Delhi to write my final year masters thesis.

-🔬 I am interested in understanding the working behind machine learning models and get pretty excited seeing application of pure math topics in ML and AI.

 📚 My masters project is in statFEM, a workflow to accomodate for model misspecification.

+# Projects:

+### Bayesian Optimization and Gaussian Process

+### Analysis with NLP of tweets of politicians

+### Model Misspecification

-# Heading 2
+# Hobbies:

+🏐 Volleyball : Played in college team, finished 2nd place in [IISM 2023](https://www.iisertvm.ac.in/events/read/events-inter-iiser-sports-meet-2023)

+⚽ Football